tvlooy/php-ext-dev-book/manuscript/PreparePhp.md

   - php-devel on CentOS

 But, you can also get the source from Git and use that.
 I prefer this option.
-There is a GitHub mirror of official PHP repository http://git.php.net/ at:
+There is a GitHub mirror of the official PHP repository http://git.php.net/

 ```bash
 git clone https://github.com/php/php-src.git